6-Phase Ransomware Response Plan: Detect and Recover Fast

 Access brokers sell network access before launching attacks themselves.
 They obtain credentials through phishing or stealer malware, then list access for sale in private forums.

-Monitoring these listings reveals when access to your organization is available to buyers.
-You might find VPN credentials, RDP access, or admin accounts listed for sale.
-This gives you time to revoke access and investigate the initial compromise.
+You’ll see when access to your organization is available to buyers.
+VPN credentials or admin accounts might show up listed for purchase.
+That gives you time to revoke access and investigate how the credentials leaked.

 Early detection of access listings lets you respond before ransomware operators or other attackers purchase and exploit the access.